coffee2code/get-user-custom-field-values/readme.txt

 Tested up to: 5.3
 Stable tag: 3.1

-Easily retrieve and display custom field/meta values for any user (logged in user, post author, or specific user) via widget, shortcode, or function.
+Use widgets, shortcodes, and/or template tags to easily retrieve and display custom field values for users.

 == Description ==